jdjadhav/Home-Gas-Safety-System/README.md

 Key Benefits:
 ****************************************************************************************************************
-• 🛡️ Enhanced Safety: Provides early gas leak detection and automatic emergency response, reducing the risk of fire or explosion.
+• 🛡️ Enhanced Safety: Provides early gas leak detection and automatic emergency response, reducing the risk of fire or explosion. <br>
-• 📱 Remote Monitoring: Allows users to check gas levels and control the gas valve from their phone, even when away from home.
+• 📱 Remote Monitoring: Allows users to check gas levels and control the gas valve from their phone, even when away from home. <br>
-• 💰 Cost-Effective Solution: Built with affordable components, making it suitable for wide adoption in residential and small-scale industries.
+• 💰 Cost-Effective Solution: Built with affordable components, making it suitable for wide adoption in residential and small-scale industries. <br>
-• ⚙️
-Automation & Intelligence: Minimizes human intervention, reducing error and increasing reliability during emergencies.
+• ⚙️ Automation & Intelligence: Minimizes human intervention, reducing error and increasing reliability during emergencies. <br>
-• 🌐 Smart Home Integration: Adds to the ecosystem of smart home devices, contributing to a safer, connected living space.
+• 🌐 Smart Home Integration: Adds to the ecosystem of smart home devices, contributing to a safer, connected living space.<br>
-• 👨‍💻 Learning Outcome: Gave the team hands-on experience with embedded systems, IoT platforms, and cloud-based communication.
+• 👨‍💻 Learning Outcome: Gave the team hands-on experience with embedded systems, IoT platforms, and cloud-based communication.<br>

 ****************************************************************************************************************
 REFERENCES